This is part 2 of a 3-part series on how to get on the Dean’s List and score top academic results.

 Continue on to the next part, where I share tips #7-13 to get on the Dean’s List.
 Read: How To Get On the Dean’s List — Part 3

-This is part 2 of my 3-part series on how to get on the Dean’s List.
+This is part 2 of a 3-part series on how to get on the Dean’s List and score top academic results.